Atlas-Rhythm/HiveCorePlugins/docs/Hive.FileSystemCdnProvider/Configuration.md

 ## `CdnMetadataPath` - `string`

-This is path (absolute or relative) where Hive will store the metadata files for each uploaded file.
+This is a path (absolute or relative) where Hive will store the metadata files for each uploaded file.
 By default, this is `cdn/metadata`.

 This is intentionally different from the Objects folder, so the maintainer can easily control access to the Objects folder and the Metadata folder.